 Will Phantom Power Destroy My Ribbon Microphone?

-Potentially, but probably not.
+Phantom power may potentially damage the ribbon diaphragm of a ribbon mic, but probably not.
 In either case, it’s always best practice not to send phantom power to microphones that do not require it.

 It’s a common myth that the application of phantom power will destroy ribbon microphones.
 I personally think it’s a good falsity to help keep the fragile ribbon microphones safe, but a falsity nonetheless.

 If phantom power is properly engaged, the +48 V should not affect the ribbon diaphragm.
 However, voltage spikes associated with sudden connection or disconnection of phantom power will stretch or even blow out a ribbon diaphragm.

 A damaged ribbon will decrease the microphone’s performance or even render the mic completely ineffective.
 The good news is the damaged microphone typically only needs a new ribbon.
 The bad news is repair costs can be upwards of $350 for modern microphones and even more for the repair of vintage models.

 What Is Phantom Power?

 It’s crucial to understand the force that could potentially destroy our ribbon microphones.
 So here is the definition of phantom power:

 Phantom power is a DC voltage that provides the necessary power to certain audio devices.
 It’s is most notably utilized to charge the capsules and power the active electronics of condenser microphones.
 The reason for the name “phantom power” is that it travels silently through the same balanced cable that carries the balanced microphone audio signal.
 The lack of an obvious physical power supply lends itself well to the term “phantom.”